learn-co-curriculum/array-readme-qualifying/README.md

 ## Manipulating Arrays

-If an array is a storage container for a list of data, then we can imaging adding and removing individual items from it.
+If an array is a storage container for a list of data, then we can add and remove individual items from it.
 There are several ways to accomplish either.

 ### Adding Items to an Array